-In 1930, the first federal effort at flood control in Florida occurred with the passage of the River and Harbor Act of July 3, 1930 which authorized improvement of the Caloosahatchee River and Canal (now the C-43 Canal) (U.S. Congress 1930, Sec.
-101 pp. 1,8,9).
+In 1930, the first federal effort at flood control in Florida occurred with the passage of the River and Harbor Act of July 3, 1930, which authorized improvement of the Caloosahatchee River and Canal (now the C-43 Canal) (U.S. Congress 1930).
 By 1937, the Caloosahatchee River was improved to provide a navigable channel at least 6 feet deep and 80 feet wide, with locks and water control structures at Ortona and Moore Haven.
-In 1945, the C-43 Canal was improved again for navigation purposes (8 feet deep and 90 feet wide) and the three locks and spillways were abandoned for navigation channel improvements (U.S. Congress 1945, Sec.
-2, p.8; USACE 1957, Sec.
-6.B.6).
+In 1945, the C-43 Canal was improved again for navigation purposes (8 feet deep and 90 feet wide) and the three locks and spillways were abandoned for navigation channel improvements (U.S. Congress 1945; USACE 1957, Section 6.B.6).

-In 1957, the U.S. Army Corps of Engineers (USACE) prepared a report that focused specifically on the drainage, water control, and navigation needs of the Caloosahatchee River Basin (U.S. Congress 1948, Sec.
-203, p.6; U.S. Congress 1954, Sec.
-201, p.11-12).
-The report recommended a plan for improvement of the C-43 canal and construction of three structures in the main canal (S-77, S-78, and S-79) for water control and regulation (USACE 1957, Sec.
-I. 41).
-The purposes and objectives for these additional improvements as envisioned in the General Design Memoranda were to provide: 1) capacity for the watershed, 2) water control to prevent excessive depletion of groundwater during normal or dry periods, 3) regulatory discharge capacity for Lake Okeechobee, 4) adequate capacity so that existing navigation locks would not have to be used for flood or regulatory discharges, and 5) protection to prevent saltwater encroachment and maintenance of water supplies in the lower reaches of the C-43 Canal (USACE 1957).
+In 1957, the United States Army Corps of Engineers (USACE) prepared a report that focused specifically on the drainage, water control, and navigation needs of the Caloosahatchee River Basin (U.S. Congress 1948; U.S. Congress 1954).
+The report recommended a plan for improvement of the C-43 Canal and construction of three structures in the main canal (S-77, S-78, and S-79) for water control and regulation (USACE 1957, Section I.41).
+The purposes and objectives for these additional improvements as envisioned in the general design memoranda were to provide 1) capacity for the watershed, 2) water control to prevent excessive depletion of groundwater during normal or dry periods, 3) regulatory discharge capacity for Lake Okeechobee, 4) adequate capacity so that existing navigation locks would not have to be used for flood or regulatory discharges, and 5) protection to prevent saltwater encroachment and maintenance of water supplies in the lower reaches of the C-43 Canal (USACE 1957).